Ryan Edwards’ Wife Shares Photo Of Their ‘Sweet Baby’ After Cheating Scandal

-Ryan Edwards may have just been accused of attempting to cheat on his wife, Mackenzie Standifer, by signing up for a Tinder account and allegedly communicating with other women but that doesn’t mean there’s trouble in paradise for him and Standifer.
+Ryan Edwards may have just been accused of attempting to cheat on his wife, Mackenzie Standifer, by signing up for a Tinder account and allegedly communicating with other women, but that doesn’t mean there’s trouble in paradise for him and Standifer.
 In fact, they seem to be doing better than ever, despite the shocking allegations made against him.

 This week, after sharing a very romantic photo of herself and Ryan Edwards on Instagram, Mackenzie Standifer posted a second photo of their dog, who she deemed “our sweet baby.”